 Student Services.
 The Student Services Office in the College of Nursing provides academic advising, general advising, and referral to university resources.
 The staff of the Student Services Office is available to help students with a variety of concerns related to academic or personal issues.
+Advising appointments are available at three locations: ASU West, Community Services Building, and NUR 108.
 Prospective students wanting more information on College of Nursing programs or wanting to schedule an advising appointment should contact the College of Nursing Student Services Office at 480/965-2987.

 Scholarship and Financial Aid.
-For information regarding scholarships and loans, see "Financial Aid," page 52.
-Information about scholarship and loan funds for nursing students may be obtained from the Student Financial Assistance Office or the College of Nursing Student Services Office.
+For information on scholarships and loans, see "Financial Aid," page 53.
+Information about scholarship and loans for nursing students may be obtained from the Student Financial Assistance Office or the College of Nursing Student Services Office.

 Learning Resources.
-The Learning Resource Center (LRC) contains a clinical simulation laboratory with a full range of simulated medical equipment and manikins, as well as a complex care unit.
-The LRC also has audiovisual equipment, videos, other visual aides, and a variety of computers, and computer software related to nursing and health care.
+The Learning Resource Center (LRC) contains a clinical simulation laboratory with a full range of simulated medical equipment and manikins, plus a complex care unit, and a health assessment lab at ASU Main and the Community Services Building.
+The LRC materials include nursing course reference materials, selected nursing textbooks, nursing theses and applied projects, audiovisual equipment, videos, models, and other visual aides.
+In the computer lab, computers with Microsoft Office Suite are available for nursing students, as well as a variety of computer software related to nursing and health care.
 Selected resources are available for checkout.
 The LRC is staffed to assist students during regular semester schedules.

 Clinical Facilities.
-Learning experiences with patients/clients and families are provided under the supervision of qualified faculty in cooperation with a variety of federal, state, county, private health, and other agencies.
+Learning experiences with patients/clients and families are provided under the supervision of qualified faculty in cooperation with a variety of federal, state, county, private, and other agencies.
 The College of Nursing has contracts with more than 250 agencies to provide clinical and practice experience for students, operates its own unique nurse-managed clinic in a community setting, and offers experiences in a variety of other nurse-managed health services facilities.
 Various clinical laboratory facilities are available to students in this essential component of the program.